 I grew up in the Italian community of Woodbridge, Ontario, where quality craftsmanship, Southern Italian food, and the spirit of sharing surrounded me.
 From this grew my belief that chocolate should unite beautiful flavour with skillful craftsmanship; something worth sharing.

 My lifelong passions of animals, art, and food steered me towards studying Biology, Zoology, and Fine Arts at the University of Toronto, where I received my Bachelor of Science.
 Upon graduating, my passion for food drew me toward George Brown College, where I honed in on my skills in the Pastry Arts Program.
 It was here where I came across a job posting for a chocolate sommelier, and after taking on the position in 2008, I have been forever dedicated to chocolate.
-I have also taken teaching education courses at Vancouver Community College.
+I have also completed teaching education courses at Vancouver Community College.

 For over a decade, I’ve worked for top and internationally acclaimed chocolateries, winning awards for my work.
 I have been lucky to work in Toronto, Vancouver, & New Zealand.
 During this time, I have continued to research and educate in the name of fine chocolate, while developing my own chocolate curriculum.

-I work in Vancouver as a chocolatier & chocolate educator, conducting workshops, classes, and hosting the Vancouver Chocolate Social Club.
-I continue to work on my research blog, host private events, teach online with my CWG live online chat, as well as develop innovative tasting tools and The Bean To Bar World Map.
+I work in Vancouver as a chocolatier & chocolate educator, conducting tastings, bean to bar classes, chocolatier workshops, and bean to bar meetups.
+I continue to work on my research blog, host private events, teach online with my CWG live video chat, as well as develop innovative tasting tools and The Bean To Bar World Map.
 My goal is reach out to as many people as possible to introduce them to the satisfying world of fine chocolate.

 Outside this realm, my time is spent staying active (need to balance out the chocolate consumption!) and non-stop reading.
-My non-chocolate experiences include working in the balloon industry, herpetology, crisis counselling, and even in a guppy behaviour lab.
+My non-chocolate experiences have included work such as working in the balloon industry, herpetology, crisis counselling, and even in a guppy behaviour lab.
 Life is about exploring.

 In The Media